Pair-Matching: Links Prediction with Adaptive Queries: Setting and Problem Formalization

-The objective of the pair-matcher is to discover as many edges (i.e. successful matches between individuals) as possible with $T$ queries.
-Its strategy $\psi$ should maximize the number of discovered edges, in expectation with respect to the randomness of the SBM and the strategy.
+The objective of the pair-matcher is to discover as many edges (i.e. matches between individuals) as possible with $T$ queries, in expectation or with high-probability.
+For simplicity, we focus henceforth on the maximization of the expected number of edges discovered.
+The strategy $\psi$ of the pair-matcher should then maximize the number of discovered edges, in expectation with respect to the randomness of the SBM and the strategy.
 Optimal strategies should therefore sample as many pairs in $\cE^{\text{good}}$ as possible.
-Formally, consider a time horizon $T$ smaller than $|\cE^{\text{good}}|=2\binom{n/2}{2}\sim n^2/4$.
-Any strategy $\psi$ has an expected number of discoveries equal to
+Formally, consider a time horizon $T$ smaller than $|\cE^{\text{good}}|=2\binom{n/2}{2}\sim n^2/4$, and denote by $N^{bad}(\psi,T)=\sum_{e\in \cE^{bad}}N_{e}(\psi,T)$ (respectively $N^{good}(\psi,T)=\sum_{e\in \cE^{good}}N_{e}(\psi,T)$) the number of pairs in $\cE^{bad}$ (resp. $\cE^{good}$) sampled up to time $T$.
+Applying Wald lemma at the second line, we can compute the expected number of discoveries for any strategy $\psi$